needle-mirror/com.unity.entities/Documentation~/install_setup.md

 ## Unity Editor version

-You must use Unity Editor version 2020.3.30 with Entities 0.50.
+You must use Unity Editor versions 2020.3.30+ or 2021.3.4+ with entities 0.51.

 ## IDE support
-Entities 0.50 uses the [Microsoft Source Generator](https://docs.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/source-generators-overview) feature for its code generation.
+Entities 0.51 uses the [Microsoft Source Generator](https://docs.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/source-generators-overview) feature for its code generation.
 Because of this, you should use an IDE that's compatible with source generators.
 Previous IDE versions might experience slow-downs or mark valid code as errors.
 The following IDEs are compatible with source generators:

 * Visual Studio 2022+
 * Rider 2021.3.3+